Crossroads Men’s Crisis Center

 The introduction stage is devoted to providing men with immediate resources such as food, clothing, shelter and safety, as well as introducing them to Crossroads’ services.
 Our campus has capacity for 110+ men to participate in an individualized track program of their choosing, and a small number of beds for emergency and short-term shelter.
 In providing help, our staff begin to engage men through crisis support groups; men who commit to a specific track will work with a caseworker who will assist them in discovering and reaching their personal goals.

 Heart is what we use to describe the bulk of our program tracks.
 Crossroads staff works closely with each person to address the issues that brought him to our doors.
-Men take part in classes such as Dialectical Behavior Therapy, Anger Management, and Open Door to address the mental, emotional, and spiritual concerns of their past and present.
+Men take part in classes such as Dialectical Behavior Therapy, SELF curriculum, and Open Door to address the mental, emotional, and spiritual concerns of their past and present.
 Our Resource Center is also available to equip men with the computer skills, certifications, and continued education that will empower them to attain competitive employment and sustainable housing.
 During their program, men are also encouraged to engage spiritually and build community through local church involvement, support groups, and chapel services.